exbuddha/InternetAwareApp/README.md

            // ... sync work that runs along main thread (null result) }

    The runner may need to be resumed again if it has completed by this time.
+This must only be done inside a capture block or from the main thread.